Gabrielaholzel/Data-Engineering-with-AWS/Cloud-Data-Warehouses/ELT-and-Data-Warehouse-Technology-in-the-Cloud.md

     -   Cloud SQL (MySQL, PostgreSQL, and MS SQL Server)
 -   AWS
     -   Amazon RDS (MySQL, PostgreSQL, MariaDB, Oracle, MS SQL Server)

+## Database Management Systems

+ELT makes it easier to use many NoSQL database management systems in Data Warehousing scenarios.
+These database come in many flavors such as:

+-   Key value
+-   Document
+-   Column oriented
+-   Graph
+-   Time series

+Each of the major cloud providers offers a variety of managed NoSQL databases:

+-   Azure - CosmosDB
+    -   Gremlin - graph database
+    -   MongoDB - document
+    -   Cassandra - column oriented
+-   GCP
+    -   Big Table - column oriented
+    -   Firestore - document
+    -   MongoDB Atlas - document
+-   AWS
+    -   DynamoDB - Key value
+    -   DocumentDB - document
+    -   Keyspaces = column oriented
+    -   Neptune - graph
+    -   Time stream - time series

+## Cloud ETL Pipeline Services
+ETL / ELT processes rely on data pipelines often built using cloud-based tools.

+Major Cloud providers

+-   Azure Data Factory
+-   AWS Glue
+-   GCP Dataflow

+In addition to these tools, a large number of companies offer cloud-based tools for solving ETL / ELT challenges.
+Some of the major tool providers in this space are:

+-   Informatica
+-   Talend
+-   Xplenty
+-   Matillion

+One advantage of doing ELT over ETL is the ability to load large amounts of data quickly.
+One excellent example of this is ingesting streaming data.
+In modern architectures, this streaming data is often coming from Internet of Things (IoT) devices; however, it could be coming from more traditional sources such as server or transaction logs.

+Each of the major cloud platforms has offering for ingesting large amounts of streaming data:

+-   Azure - Streaming Analytics
+-   AWS - Kinesis
+-   GCP - Dataflow

+## Cloud Data Warehouse Solutions

+The last piece of the puzzle for Cloud Data Warehousing is the data warehouse itself.
+Modern cloud data warehouse solutions seamlessly combine elements from Cloud Storage and Cloud Pipelines with powerful analytics capabilities.
+Each of the three major cloud providers has its own flavor of Cloud Data Warehouse that works seamlessly with its other cloud data engineering offerings.

+-   Azure Synapse
+-   Amazon Redshift
+-   GCP Big Query